pfertyk/blog/content/2016-11-25-crystal-vs-real-life.md

 Summary: Float like a Ruby, sting like a C?

 At Polyconf 2016 I attended a workshop about Crystal.
-It is supposed to have a high-level syntax (similar to Ruby) and high efficiency (comparable with C).
+It is a relatively new language that's supposed to have a high-level syntax (similar to Ruby) and high efficiency (comparable with C).
 I don't know Ruby, but the vision of combining these two traits seemed very appealing to me.
 So recently I decided to try this language again.
 And since the best way to try is to write some code,